 My daughter turns 2 years old in 2 months, and she refuses to sleep at night.
 She has been up until 6 AM for the last week or so!
 I’m totally exhausted (with two other children on top of this).

-We have tried giving her a nap early in the day and then we tried skipping naps altogether, but when we still have the same results.
-When she stays up til 6am I try to wake her up early (after about 4 hrs), but she can never make it through the day without a nap.
-She whines and cries, falls down and just becomes really irritable and upset because she’s so tired.
+We have tried giving her a nap early in the day, and then we tried skipping naps altogether, but we still have the same results.
+When she stays up til 6 am, I try to wake her up early (after about 4 hours), but she can never make it through the day without a nap.
+She whines and cries, falls down, and just becomes really irritable and upset because she’s so tired.

 Please help!
 Thank you